contentful/slash-developers/documentation/index.md

 There are four APIs available, and each serves one specific purpose:

-- <a href="http://docs.contentfulcda.apiary.io" target="_blank">Content delivery API</a> for getting the content
+- <a href="http://docs.contentfulcda.apiary.io" target="_blank">Content Delivery API</a> for getting the content
-- <a href="http://docs.contentfulcma.apiary.io" target="_blank">Content management API</a> for saving the content
+- <a href="http://docs.contentfulcma.apiary.io" target="_blank">Content Management API</a> for saving the content
-- <a href="http://docs.contentpreviewapi.apiary.io" target="_blank">Content preview API</a> for previewing the content before publishing it to production
+- <a href="http://docs.contentpreviewapi.apiary.io" target="_blank">Content Preview API</a> for previewing the content before publishing it to production
 - <a href="http://docs.contentfulimagesapi.apiary.io" target="_blank">Images API</a> for requesting images of specific sizes and formats

 Also, there are several documents which are relevant for all the APIs: